After a year away during the pandemic, a church comes together for Easter tradition

 Greene and Greene-Miles, who live in Northwest Washington, said they have been keeping up with Florida Avenue Baptist Church through online sermons, although the experience of worshiping in person is different.

-Green-Miles, 67, said she misses hugging friends and exchanging handshakes with other members of the congregation.
+Greene-Miles, 67, said she misses hugging friends and exchanging handshakes with other members of the congregation.
 But, she said, she will settle for the ability to see their faces.

-“It’s just good to lay eyes on eyes,” Green-Miles said.
+“It’s just good to lay eyes on eyes,” Greene-Miles said.

 Trent said he also was happy to see so many members of the congregation in person — and it didn’t matter that they could not reconvene within the walls of the church.